8 Romantic Things To Do in London

 Be the envy of the city by taking your significant other on a luxury lunch tour of London with Bustronome.
 The glass-roofed coach provides an immersive dining experience, as you are transported past some of the best sights and views in London, eating seasonal gourmet dishes prepared by talented chefs.
 Whilst the lower deck still offers a great view, the top deck is best.
 To turn the romance up, book tickets for an dinner slot and watch London change from day to night.

 Take afternoon tea with a twist and you sail upstream, past iconic London landmarks, whilst enjoying a traditional afternoon tea of cream scones, dainty cakes, sandwiches, and tea.
-Drift past the London Eye, the lofty trees of Battersea Park, and underneath the iconic Tower Bridge, all while you nibble away at the Queen’s rumored favorite meal.
+Drift past the London Eye, the lofty trees of Battersea Park, and underneath the iconic Tower Bridge, all while you nibble away on this quintessentially British meal.

 Glide along the Emirates Air Line